cremedelacremetop/cremedelacreme/README.md

 </script>

-In addition, when we used the datasets with imputations, we found the same problem as described in Content Rating, Editor choice in Colombia was removed, then it is not possible to concluce that all groups with Editor choice have _Varies with device_ as predominant variable.
+In addition, when we used the datasets with imputations, we found the same problem as described in Content Rating, Editor choice and Colombia were removed, then it is not possible to concluce that all groups with Editor choice have _Varies with device_ as predominant variable.
 However, for all the groups with the rest of top lists, we can conclude that the predominant version is the same.

+*Note: It's important to note that, for the datasets with imputations, we had to remove the information related with Colombia and Editors' Choice for the analysis related with top-lists.
+We had to remove that data because the data is missing for more than three weeks.*

   - Android Version, grouped by top and country, for dataset with LOCF imputation, without Colombia: [Android Version LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_android_version_group_co.html)